 This amazing record and collection led the leading stone experts of the day to praise the Norfolk and Norwich.
 In 1817 Alexander Marcet described it as “a model of regularity and good management” whilst Jean Civiale, inventor of lithotripsy, described it in 1838 as “la belle et riche collection de Norwich” but Sir Henry Thompson wrote of it in 1863 as:

 “ the most perfect and complete record, literally graven in stone, that the world possesses of calculous experience"

-During the nineteenth century, as well, Norwich maintained its reputation as a leading stone centre until, at the beginning of the twentieth century, in about 1909, the Norfolk epidemic of bladder stone appeared to end.
+During the nineteenth century, as well, Norwich maintained its reputation as a leading stone centre until, at the beginning of the twentieth century, in about 1909, the Norfolk epidemic of bladder stone came to an end.

-The city-centre hospital finally closed in 2003 and moved to a new University Hospital site on Norwich Research Park .
+The city-centre hospital (entrance pictured above) finally closed in 2003 and moved to a new Norfolk & Norwich University Hospital site on Norwich Research Park.

 ← Back to Hospitals and Institutions Room